Azure-Samples/cdm-azure-data-services-integration/README.md

 # CDM Azure Data Services Integration

-Tutorial and sample code for integrating Power BI Dataflows and Azure Data Services using CDM folders in Azure Data Lake Storage Gen 2.
+Tutorial and sample code for integrating Power BI dataflows and Azure Data Services using CDM folders in Azure Data Lake Storage Gen2.

 ## Features

 The tutorial walks through use of CDM folders in a modern data warehouse scenario.
 In it you will:
-- Configure your Power BI account to save Power BI Dataflows as CDM folders in Azure Data Lake Storage Gen 2;
+- Configure your Power BI account to save Power BI Dataflows as CDM folders in ADLS Gen2;
 - Create a Power BI dataflow by ingesting order data from the Wide World Importers sample database and save it as a CDM folder;
 - Use an Azure Databricks notebook that prepares and cleanses the data in the CDM folder, and then writes the updated data to a new CDM folder in the data lake;
 - Use Azure Machine Learning to train and publish a model using data from the CDM folder.